MORNING DROP OFF

-Your child with be taken to KidsNClubs after school club if they are not collected by 3.30 pm (or 4.30 pm if they have attended a school run club).
+Your child with be taken to our After School Care Club if they are not collected by 3.30 pm (or 4.30 pm if they have attended a school run club).
 A charge will be incurred for this service.

 ABSENCES / LATENESS

 The school has a legal obligation to monitor the frequency and type of absence (authorised, unauthorised or approved educational activity), and the punctuality of the children.
 If a child is absent a written note of explanation is required.
 It is up to the school to decide how this absence is categorised.
 Parents should notify the school by telephone on the first day of absence before 10 am.